-Majority victories, over every single rival.
+Win majority victories over every single rival.

 The winner must top every rival, one-against-one.
 A good analogy is a round-robin tournament.
-A player has one contest with each rival, one at a time.
+A player has one test with each rival, one at a time.
 If she wins all her tests, she wins the tournament.

 Each voting test sorts all the ballots into two piles.
 If you rank option K above L, your ballot goes to K. The option that gets the most ballots wins this test.
-If one wins all its tests, it wins the Condorcet Tally.
-(But in a rare, "voting cycle," majorities rank K > L, L > M, and M > K. RCV can break the tie.)
+If one wins all its tests, it wins the Condorcet Tally.\